-- a) Arrange for the vehicle to be tested at the designated testing station; - b) Submit an application form along with the following documents: - Vehicle fitness test pass certificate carried out not more than 1 month prior to the start date of the licence; - MOT pass certificate carried out not more than 1 month prior to the start date of the licence; - Vehicle registration document (V5C Certificate) in the applicant's name or documentary proof of purchase identifying the applicant as the purchaser of the vehicle; - Appropriate valid certificate of motor insurance for the vehicle which must include cover for Private Hire work (annual policies only);
+- a) Arrange for the vehicle to be tested at the designated testing station; - b) Submit an application form along with the following documents: - Vehicle fitness test pass certificate carried out not more than 1 month prior to the start date of the licence; - MOT pass certificate -as above; - Vehicle registration document (V5 / log-book) in the applicant's name or documentary proof of purchase identifying the applicant as the purchaser of the vehicle; - Appropriate valid certificate of motor insurance for the vehicle which must include cover for Private Hire work (annual policies only);

-Only when all the documents required for licensing the vehicle have been received by the authority will the application be accepted and the licence granted, if satisfactory, upon receipt of the appropriate fee.
+Only when all the documents required for licensing the vehicle have been received will the application be accepted and the licence will be granted, if satisfactory, upon receipt of the appropriate fee.

-Where an applicant is unable to produce the vehicle registration document (V5C Certificate) this will not prevent the application being considered but the V5C Certificate must be produced within 28 days of the application being made.
+Where an applicant is unable to produce the vehicle registration document (V5) this will not prevent the application being considered but the V5 must be produced within 28 days of the application being made.